 Accessed off the Two Bays Track, or midway between Highfield and Gate 3 on Rogers Road, this circuit passes through eucalypt woodlands with views across open grasslands and shady gullies of Coast Banksia and Blackwoods.

-This longer walk, an excellent way to see Greens Bush, is a link in the 26 km bush corridor from Dromana to Cape Schanck.
+The longer Two Bays Walking Trail is an excellent way to see Greens Bush, is a link in the 26 km bush corridor from Dromana to Cape Schanck.
 There are several highlights along the trail - eucalypt forest mixed with spectacular stands of grasstree (the taller grasstrees may be over 200 years old), pockets of tea-tree thicket alive with birds, picturesque fern gullies and open grasslands.

 The Two Bays Walking Track is identified by a circular symbol displaying a Blue Wren, which can be seen on signage along the track.